About Engineering Education

 Educators in the department teach fundamental courses in engineering, and administrators coordinate the teaching of calculus, physics and chemistry to engineering students.

-The Freshman Engineering Program (FEP) houses undecided students who are interested in the engineering field.
+The First-Year Engineering Program (Formerly Freshman Engineering Program) houses undecided students who are interested in the engineering field.
 Students can directly apply to this program if they know they want to pursue engineering at an undergraduate level but do not know specifically what program they want to enter.

 Rather than start in a specific program like mechanical or chemical engineering, FEP students have the flexibility to decide what they want to study later on in their college experience.
 After a semester or two at UC’s College of Engineering and Applied Science, FEP students apply to transition to a major of their choice, a process based on their UC GPA and the courses they have taken.